 Bonus = (total profit x percentage)/ number of employees

 For this method, let’s take a look at Christie’s company.
 Her company shares a 5% total profit with their employee.
-Additionaly, there are 50 employees working in the company.
+Additionally, there are 50 employees working in the company.
 This year, they achieved 10 billion in profits.
 So, Christie and her colleagues will get:

 Bonus = (10.000.000.000 x 5%)/50 = $ 10.000.000

 Two methods on how to calculate the year-end bonus above have its own advantages and disadvantages.
 The second method is easier, but it’s kind of unfair if we look deeper into each employee’s performance.
 Therefore, you can work leisurely and still get the same bonus amount with those that work diligently.
+Since competency management system helps you improve your employee performance to meet the standards desired by the company.